 Overview of Breeding Progress.
 The program established genetic gains (GG) for traits such as root yield, foliage yield, and beta-carotene content by examining released varieties over the last two decades in the four programs (Uganda, Mozambique, Ghana, and Peru) where population development programs led by CIP are based.
 Two periods were considered: normal harvest: 120 days after planting (DAP) as well as for Peru only, early harvest (90 DAP).
-The current GG for storage root yield range from 01.42% (Southern African Breeding Platform) to 2.57% (West African Breeding Program, 120 DAP harvest).
-For foliage yield, the annual GG ranges from -0.69% (arid Pacific coast of Peru, 90 DAP) to 1.12% (Southern African Breeding Platform, 120 DAP).
-For root beta-carotene content, the GG range from -7.83% (West Africa Breeding Platform) to 4.11% (East and Central African Breeding Platform).
+The current GG for storage root yield range from 0.5% (West African Breeding Platform) to 2.5% (Amazon Basin, Peru, 120 DAP harvest).
+For foliage yield, the annual GG ranges from -1.9% (West African Platform, 120 DAP) to 1.2% (Southern African Breeding Platform) to 6.0% (West African Breeding Platform).
 The GG for beta-carotene is influenced by the baseline values.
-In Mozambique all the initial releases were orange-fleshed (beta-carotene baseline: 4.86 mg/100 gm fwb [fresh weight basis]), in contrast with Uganda (0.10 mg/100 gm) or Ghana (1.26 mg/100 gm).
-In addition, Uganda and Mozambique prioritized selecting for high beta-carotene.
+In Mozambique all the initial releases were orange-fleshed (beta-carotene baseline: 4.6 mg/100 gm fwb [fresh weight basis]), in contrast to zero values in Uganda and West Africa.

 A goal of having at least 30 new varieties bred in Africa was set for this phase.
-During SASHA2, 38 new varieties were bred and released by 10 SSA countries, 20 of these (53%) were OFSP, 5 were purple-fleshed (PFSP) (13%), and 13 (34%) were white- or yellow-fleshed.
+During SASHA2, 42 new varieties were bred and released by 10 SSA countries, 22 of these (52%) were OFSP, 5 were purple-fleshed (PFSP) (12%), and 15 (36%) were white- or yellow-fleshed.
 In addition, 6 OFSP and 5 non-OFSP varieties were selected from seed from the Ugandan breeding program in three SSA countries.
 There is also sharing of released varieties among countries.
 Five countries released 21 varieties (15 of them orange-fleshed) that were bred in another African country.
 Two of the most popular are the variety 'Irene' from Mozambique, which has been released in 4 other SSA countries, and the variety 'Kabode' from Uganda, which has been released in 5 other SSA countries.
 Sweetpotato breeding programs in 14 SSA countries have been active participants in the SpeedBreeders CoP,1 with an additional 6 "spillover" countries2 benefitting from varieties and limited technical support.
 The commitment made by national program breeders in 2014 to mainstream the beta-carotene trait, by assuring that at least 50% of the varieties submitted for released would be biofortified, has been kept.

 Evidence of Ability to Exploit Heterosis in Sweetpotato.
 The strategy for exploiting heterosis in sweetpotato breeding was validated in three distinct populations in Peru and in Uganda and Mozambique.
 Storage root yield GG estimates following gene pool separation and one complete cycle of reciprocal recurrent selection (RRS) in three OFSP H1 breeding populations in Peru were: 85.0% for the wide and early adaption (WAE) group at 90 days; 68.8% for the WAE group at 120 days; 110.3% for the non-sweet taste (NSSP) group (at 120 days); and 95.5% in the high iron (HIFE) group (also at 120 days).
 This is truly revolutionary for speeding up GG.
 The GG achievable by one RRS cycle is remarkable and, on the basis of our calculations, the GG found in our three H1 populations correspond to 3-5 decades of polycross breeding.
 RRS increased GG for storage root yield by 40-82%.
-An additional outcome is the emergence of the concept of "elite crosses"3 using a limited number of parents that exhibit high general combining ability (GCA).
+An additional outcome is the emergence of the concept of "elite crosses" using a limited number of parents that exhibit high general combining ability (GCA).
 This has led to a new sweetpotato breeding concept at CIP to develop hybrid populations and cultivars which exploit heterosis, including use of RRS, elite crosses, and hybrid variety selection.
 This approach will be implemented at all CIP-led breeding platforms.
-In Peru, four potential testers (materials
+In Peru, four potential testers (materials with